eh2k/squares-and-circles/README.md

 ## Motivation

-When I am asked why I do such projects - my general reply is: I don't know, it makes fun and I like to get deeper understanding of technical things.
+When I am asked why I do such projects - I usually say that it's because I enjoy the challenge and learning more about technical things.
 Maybe the reason was the chip shortage that makes Eurorack DIY projects tricky at the moment, and I used that to get more involved with coding in the eurorack land.
 At this point, a big thanks to the people behind ornament & crime (o_C) for the inspiring playground and the basis regarding hardware for this project.
 Many thanks also to all those who have worked on the code and algorithms partly reused here and make this treasure trove freely available, especially Mutable Instruments.